Strength Training That Can Improve Your Tennis Game

 Want to move fast?
 Jump to the right section below.

 The bench press is designed to tone your upper body and arms, the areas of your body needed to serve in tennis.
-Bench pressing regularly can strengthen your arms and chest up and improve your serves out on the court.
+Bench pressing regularly can strengthen your arms and chest and improve your serves on the court.
 If you think weights aren't for you, you don't have to bench press a lot.
 If you're new to weights, start with just the barbell or the lightest dumbbells, they are usually heavy enough alone for a first-timer.

 Check out how to bench press here!